pezra/pezra.github.io/_posts/2018-04-25-supervisor-child-startup-in-elixir.md

 In this example `MyApi.TokenManager.init/1` acquires the token before returning.
 That means the token is ready by the time `MyApi.ThingDoer` and `MyApi.OtherThingDoer` start.
 If at any point to the API server revokes the token, or it expires, the next thing doer to try to use it can just crash.
 That crash will cause the supervisor to shutdown the remaining children and restart them all beginning with `MyApi.TokenManager` which will acquire a new, working token.

-With this approach `MyApi.ThingDoer` and `MyApi.OtherThingDoer` donâ€™t need any specific error handling code around token management.
+With this approach `MyApi.ThingDoer` and `MyApi.OtherThingDoer` don't need any specific error handling code around token management.
 The removal of situation-specific error handling logic makes them simpler and more reliable.